 Big sand beach in Gairloch at the height of summer.

-For this summer re-visit to the bay at Gairloch, I explored its southern edge, settling at beautiful Red Point beach after a drive through Badacro, past the cruising yachts at anchor.
-This beach is approached via high dunes and there are sea-shaped round stones at the back of the beach.
+For this summer visit to the bay at Gairloch, I explored its southern edge, settling at beautiful Red Point beach after a drive through Badacro, past the cruising yachts at anchor.
+You approach via high dunes and there are sea-shaped round stones at the back of the beach.
 On this occasion, the tide was out and the sea was tranquil and welcoming, as my interviewee testified.
 There are fine views across to the Black Cuillins on Skye, south to Loch Torridon and even across The Minch to the Isle of Harris on a clear day.
 Highly recommended.

 What the beach means to Trish.